Australian Centre for Photography

-The Australian Centre for Photography (ACP) is a not-for-profit photography gallery in Darlinghurst, Sydney, Australia that was established in 1973.
-ACP also provides part-time courses and community programs.
-It is one of the longest running contemporary art spaces in Australia.
+The Australian Centre for Photography (ACP) was a not-for-profit photography gallery in Darlinghurst, Sydney, Australia that was established in 1973 and which also provided part-time courses and community programs.

-The Australian Centre for Photography has published Photofile, a biannual photography journal, since 1983.
+One of the longest running contemporary art spaces in Australia, after a shutdown from 16 December 2020 pending a restructure, it was acquired in October 2022 by the Museum of Applied Arts & Sciences and relaunched as Powerhouse Photography.
+Powerhouse will continue and expand on ACP programs with commissions, acquisitions, publications, learning and research activities dedicated to the promotion and development of photography in Australia.

-The ACP is a charity.
-Due to funding pressures during 2020, it ceased its activities from 16 December 2020 pending a restructure.
+The Australian Centre for Photography published Photofile, a biannual photography journal, from 1983.

 Function

 The Australian Centre for Photography provided a photography gallery and also part-time courses and community programs.
 Amongst its initiatives were its hosting the Australian Video Festival; presenting public talks by such speakers as Victor Burgin; running an auction in support of Aboriginal protest against the Australian Bicentenary; and administrating displays in Sydney streets and railway stations of posters by Barbara Kruger.

 Photofile

-Tamara Winikoff, director of ACP (1982-1985) began publication of Photofile, a small community newspaper in 1983 which became a significant journal showcasing Australian photography in a glossy, large format (44cm) and hosting the critiques and debates surrounding it.
+Tamara Winikoff, director of ACP (1982–1985) began publication of Photofile, a small community newspaper in 1983 which became a significant journal showcasing Australian photography in a glossy, large format (44cm) and hosting the critiques and debates surrounding it.
 It was issued 3 times yearly from 1991.